When Should You Replace the Roof on a Rental Property?

 Roof maintenance for a rental property is the one aspect a landlord cannot afford to cut corners.
 Unlike other structures in a building, roof issues do not occur in isolation.
 For instance, if there is a problem with the flooring, those issues will usually not affect the other parts of the house.
 That is true for most structures in the building, except the roof.

 Problems with the roof ripple down to other areas of the property.
-A damaged roof will endanger the walls, flooring, ceiling, insulation, or even the foundation of a building.
-That is because of the unique position a roof occupies and its role in keeping water out of the building’s interior.
+A damaged roof will compromise the walls, flooring, ceiling, insulation, or even the foundation of a building.
+That is because of the roof's unique position and its role in keeping water out of the building’s interior.
 It’s also why you want to catch issues with your roof early and fix them immediately.

-When doing roof maintenance, it is essential to know when you can fix or replace the roof.
-All landlords want to avoid excessive expenses on their property, says RentEasy, a Hampton Roads property management specialists.
+When doing maintenance, knowing when you can fix or replace the roof is essential.
+All landlords want to avoid excessive expenses on their property, says RentEasy, a Hampton Roads property management specialist.
 That typically leads them to look for makeshift solutions for problems affecting the roof.
-But it is a big mistake to try to fix a roof that needs replacement.
+But it is a big mistake to fix a roof needing replacement.

-When you do this, what happens is the problems only get worse.
-With time the cost of those repairs becomes ever enormous.
-Additionally, the issues start to affect the internal structures of the roof until you are dealing with more than a straightforward roof repair.
-The best thing is to replace a roof when the situation calls for it, rather than trying to repair it.
+When you do this, the problem only gets worse.
+With time the cost of those repairs can escalate.
+Additionally, the internal structures of the roof start to get affected, and all of a sudden, you are dealing with more than a straightforward roof repair.
+The best thing is to replace a roof when the situation calls for it rather than trying to repair it.

 How do you know when it is time to replace the roof on your rental property?
 What are the signs that a roof is ready to be replaced?
 Read on to find out.
-But before you go forward, just one thing; unless you are a roof repair expert, it’s going to be hard to detect some of these signs.
-That is why you should have a roofing specialist help you with this.
+But before you go forward, just one thing; unless you are knowledgeable in roof repairs, it’s going to be hard to detect some of these signs.
+That is why you should have an expert Northern Virginia roofing contractor help you with this.

-If the roof shingles are not the right color, it signifies that water is getting into the roof, and it becomes wet underneath the shingles.
+If the roof shingles are not the right color, it means water is getting into the roof, and moisture is accumulating underneath the shingles.
 It could also be a sign that there is mold growing on the other side of the shingles.
 Discoloration due to wetness and mold often happens because that part is not getting enough direct sunlight.